Why do people hire a coach? Isn’t having an encouraging friend or mentor the same thing?

 Coaches DO NOT treat clinical disorders such as anxiety, depression, addiction and phobias.

-My specialty is Entrepreneur and Personal Discovery Coaching for introverts.
+My specialty is Entrepreneur Coaching for introverts.
 With me, you’ll find a uniquely safe space for you to process and succeed on your own terms.
 You develop skills that help you work WITH your introversion, not against it.
 It’s not about changing who you are so you can be more extroverted; it’s about understanding your strengths and trusting them enough to let them shine.

 What benefits can I expect from a coaching partnership?